EpicOrange/purescript-react-keybind/README.md

 This library provides Purescript bindings for [this library of the same name](https://github.com/UnicornHeartClub/react-keybind).

-The majority of documentation can be found [here](https://pursuit.purescript.org/packages/purescript-react-keybind).
-There is also an example in `examples/` that can be built by running:
+The majority of documentation can be found [on Pursuit](https://pursuit.purescript.org/packages/purescript-react-keybind).
+There is also an example app in `examples/` that can be built by running:

 ```
 npm i
 npm run serve-example
 ```

-## Installation
+## Installation (with `spago`)

+Since this package is not yet on [`package-sets`](https://github.com/purescript/package-sets), installation is not as easy as `spago install react-keybind`.

 Add the following to `additions` in your `packages.dhall`:

 ```
 let additions =
-      { tree =
+      { react-keybind =
         { dependencies =
             [ "react-basic"
             , "react-basic-classic"
-            , "undefined-or"
             ]
         , repo = "https://github.com/EpicOrange/purescript-react-keybind"
         , version = "v0.8.1"